iOS17/Dopamine-Jailbreak/README.md

-# Dopamine-Jailbreak - iOS 15 and 16.6.1 The Definitive Guide
+# Dopamine Jailbreak - iOS 15 and 16.6.1 The Definitive Guide
 Dopamine Jailbreak - iOS 15 and 16.5.1 (arm64e) and iOS 15.0 - 16.6.1 (arm64), Semi-Untethered Rootless arm64e Jailbreak Tool.
 Today, I'm going to show you exactly how to install Dopamine Jailbreak in 2024 & The jailbreak Compatibility of the Latest iOS 18 beta and iOS 17 - iOS 17.5.1
 In this comprehensive guide, I'll cover the following: